sealingtech/kubernetes_training/docs/Kubernetes install.md

 Press ctrl-c to break from this screen.

-After about a minute all the pods will be deployed except for DNS, why is DNS not working?
+After about a minute all the pods will be deployed except for DNS.
+Why is DNS not working?

 Let's look at the events to get an idea why it is failing.